StevenLau6/StevenLau6.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in the <a href="https://www4.comp.polyu.edu.hk/~labimcl/index.html" target="_blank">IMCL Group</a>@PolyU, supervised by <a href="https://www4.comp.polyu.edu.hk/~csjcao/" target="_blank">Prof. Jiannong Cao</a>.
+I am currently a PhD student in the <a href="https://www4.comp.polyu.edu.hk/~labimcl/index.html" target="_blank">IMCL Group</a> @ PolyU, supervised by <a href="https://www4.comp.polyu.edu.hk/~csjcao/" target="_blank">Prof. Jiannong Cao</a>.
 Before that, I recieved my B.Eng. degree from Zhejiang University.
 Please feel free to drop me an email on any interesting topics!

 ### Research Interests: